The Trump team knocks on doors. Biden’s supporters dial phones. Voters in North Carolina see two very different campaigns, each risky.

 On Wednesday, Biden will return to North Carolina for the first time since early this year, following pressure from local Democrats who, like others in key states, have worried that the former vice president’s campaign has lost a sense of urgency.

 Though Election Day is six weeks away, more than 40 states allow some form of in-person voting before Nov.
 3, and polls show that most Americans want to vote early or by mail.
-Ballots will be available to voters in roughly two-dozen states by the end of the month.
+Ballots will be available to voters in roughly two dozen states by the end of the month.

 Voting started first in North Carolina, where absentee ballots went out to voters who requested them starting Sept.
 4. By Sept.
 20, about 13 percent of registered voters had requested a ballot, and less than 16 percent of those requests came from GOP voters, according to the North Carolina State Board of Elections.